-Quick Pickled Vegetables might just be the best “no nonsense” way to clean out your fridge.
+Quick Pickled Vegetables might just be the best, no nonsense way to clean out your fridge.
 They take barely any time, almost no effort, and the payoff is major.
+Plus, store-bought pickles aren't cheap!
+And if you have some carrots or cauliflower lying around, it costs almost nothing to quick pickle them for a deluxe homemade snack.

 What are Quick Pickled Vegetables?

 Quick pickles, or refrigerator pickles, are the result of vegetables or fruit that have been packed in hot brine and left to sit for at least a few hours in the fridge.
-They are not fermented, and they don’t cook as much as with traditional canning methods so they retain some good crunch.
+They are not fermented, and they don’t cook as long as with traditional canning methods so they stay nice and crunchy.
 Quick pickling is a perfect way to go if you have a small amount of veggies to deal with, and when you’re just not interested in setting up an elaborate canning production.
-Learning how to make quick pickles is also a great way to extend the life of some things in your fridge that are almost on their way to the compost bin.
+Learning how to pickle veggies is also a great way to extend the life of some things in your fridge that are almost on their way to the compost bin.

 I am a lifelong addict of all things sour and salty.
-It’s so nice to have something pickled in the fridge at all times for an instant flavour punch.
+It's so nice to have something pickled in the fridge at all times for an instant flavour punch.
 I stick these pickled veggies on sandwiches, add them to salads, and snack on them the second I walk in the door.
 Growing up, I was always munching on dill pickles from the jar.
-I still buy store-bought pickles all the time, but there’s something really nice about having your own homemade pickles on hand.
+I still buy store-bought pickles all the time, but learning how to pickle vegetables means I can have my own homemade pickles on hand whenever I want.
+Even better!

-Pickled veggies are a great thing to eat alongside your otherwise veggie-less dinners.
-You know those nights when all you want to eat is buttered noodles?
+Pickled veggies are a great thing to eat alongside an otherwise beige dinner.
+You know, those nights when all you want to eat is buttered noodles?
 A few homemade spicy pickles on the side make you feel good about getting some veggies in.
+Plus, a splash of color on your plate can really boost your mood!

 There are tons of different refrigerator pickle recipes out there, and they vary quite a bit.
 The truth is though, you don’t really need a recipe.
 It’s more about following a general formula.
 The rest is up to your creativity and your current pantry contents.

 The formula for quick pickle making is simple.
 There needs to be a good amount of acidity, in the form of vinegar, and a good amount of salt.
-I go with equal parts vinegar and water, and 1 Tbsp of salt for every cup of vinegar.
-Everything else beyond that is just extra, however I always add brown sugar to mine because I love how it balances out the sharpness of the vinegar.
+I go with:

 To jazz up the brine you can add any number of fresh herbs, dried spices, fresh garlic, ginger, pickling spice, mustard seeds, fresh dill, crushed red pepper flakes, the list goes on.
 Play around with different combinations to make these pickles your own.